Google can be a real downer.

 Georgeann died over Memorial Day in 2003 of a self-inflicted gunshot wound.
 According to this link, her husband followed her example and shot himself to death a couple of months later.
 At the time of her death, things seemed to be looking up for her.
 She had just gotten her MFA from Johns Hopkins and had some good opportunities on the table from both the University of Pittsburgh and Carnegie Mellon University.

 I found two of her poems online and it seems like she was a very sentimental person who valued her family.
 In “Grandmother,” she talks about how her grandmother came to the United States by herself in 1911.
 She was full of optimism at the prospect of making a better life for herself in the land of opportunity, only to be burdened by a thankless job and familial tragedy.
 She spent every morning at Mass, “lighting a candle for a prayer to be answered.”
 The poem ends with the line “I want to know my grandmother.”
 I can’t help but wonder what Georgeann was trying to say.
 Was her grandmother bitter with life and praying to God to intervene and either take her away or make things better?
 Was she impressed that her grandmother’s faith never wavered despite all the difficulties she had faced?
 When she says she wanted to know her grandmother, was she hoping that her grandmother could empathize with the pain she was experiencing and help her get through it?

-I'll never know why she chose to end her life.
+I’ll never know why she chose to end her life.
 All I can say is that she had a tremendous influence on me and is one of the reasons why I am writer.
 She touched the lives of so many children and who knows how many of them are also writers now because of her?
 I only wish she had decided to stick around and inspire another generation of children.
-I wish other kids could have known her.
+I wish more kids could have known her.